Kuratar/portfolio-website/README.md

 I don't really have any personal projects, just school projects that were assignments and I felt they are not worthy of showing although they possibly are.
 Thus, I feel I get half points of "Embraces spirit of the assignment" since although it was fun making it, it's also supposed to be something serious to show off employers such as having a past projects and skills/technologies tab on the navigation bar.
+I definitely believe however, I will for sure use this assignment as a starting point to develop a more complete portfolio in the future when I gain more skills and develop more relevant projects.

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?